sapaladas/stroke_prediction/README.md

 ## *Project Overview*

-- Our aim in this project is to understand the reasons that cause stroke and see whether we can detect and prevent it
+- Our aim in this project is to understand the reasons that cause stroke and see whether we can detect it
 - In particular, we try to understand the relationship between different characteristics and stroke
-- We, also, use inferential statistic methods to study how different characteristics influence the occurence of stroke
+- We use inferential statistic methods to study how different characteristics influence the occurence of stroke
 - Finally, we try to see if we can successfully detect a possible stroke incident using machine learning

 ## *Data*